-1) The student is meeting the SAP requirements OR

-2) The Committee has determined that the student is successfully following the academic plan previously assigned to him/her.
+- 1) The student is meeting the SAP requirements; OR, - 2) The Committee has determined that the student is successfully following the academic plan previously assigned to them.

-If the student meets the SAP requirements after the probation semester, then he/she will be considered to be in good standing and will be eligible to receive financial aid in the following semester.
+If the student meets the SAP requirements after the probation semester, then they will be considered to be in good standing and will be eligible to receive financial aid in the following semester.

-If the student does not meet the SAP standards after the probation semester, but the Committee has determined that the student is successfully following the academic plan assigned to him/her, then that student may continue receiving financial aid for the following semester.
+If the student does not meet the SAP standards after the probation semester, but the Committee has determined that the student is successfully following the academic plan assigned to them, then that student may continue receiving financial aid for the following semester.

 If neither 1) or 2) are met, then that student will be considered ineligible for financial aid.
 The student's financial aid will be rescinded for the following semester.
-The student will remain ineligible for financial aid until he/she attains the required SAP standards.
-A student who is ineligible for financial aid but who is eligible to return to Southwestern may re-enroll but is responsible for paying his or her own expenses during the period of ineligibility.
+The student will remain ineligible for financial aid until they attain the required SAP standards.
+A student who is ineligible for financial aid but who is eligible to return to Southwestern may re-enroll but is responsible for paying their own expenses during the period of ineligibility.